Cherreads

 Father.

-And now… my husband.
-A day after our wedding.
+And now... my husband.
+One day after our wedding.

-I dropped the phone like it burned, just as loud laughter burst in to the kitchen.
-My siblings strolled in and my instincts kicked in—I bent over, wiping an already clean surface.
+Loud laughter sliced the silence as my siblings strolled in.
+My instincts kicked in—I bent over, wiping an already clean surface.

-"Amari, I've changed my mind," Rudina, my seventeen year old sister announced as she walked in.
-"Moon Haven will miss your cooking more than your nursing."
+"Amari, I've changed my mind," Rudina, my seventeen-year-old sister announced.
+"Moon haven villagers will definitely miss your cooking more than your nursing."

 "Yes, we know," Rudina scoffed.
-"You've always been loyal to food—"
+"You are loyal to food—"

 I hadn't seen Al move, but his arms were around me now—steady and almost too strong for a fourteen-year-old.

-"Come sit."
-He urged gently.
 I let them lead me to a chair, like a puppet.
-And I found the courage to look into their similar hazel eyes that held concern.
+Then I found the courage to look into their similar hazel eyes that held concern.

 I swallowed.